 Speak to your hairdresser before you colour your hair for the first time after treatment.
-You could ask him or her about natural products such as henna and nonchemical colours.
+You could ask them about natural products such as henna and nonchemical colours.
 For example, vegetable-based products may be less harsh.
 Test the dye on a small, hidden area of hair first to make sure it will not damage your hair.

 What if my hair doesn’t grow back?

 A very small number of people have problems with hair regrowth after chemotherapy.
-If you are one of these, talk to your doctor.
+Talk to your doctor if you are worried.
 You could seek the advice of a trichologist.
 A trichologist is qualified to diagnose and treat hair and scalp disorders and diseases.